 - The cream cheese and sour cream(whichever one you are using) must be at room temperature.

-- Add (peel and evenly sized cut) potatoes to the pot, cover with cold water.
-Add garlic cloves, salt, and turn on the heat to medium-high.
+- Add (peeled and evenly sized cut) potatoes to the pot and cover with cold water.
+Add garlic cloves and salt, and turn on the heat to medium-high.

 - Boil the potatoes for about 10-12 minutes until a knife inserted in the middle of a piece of potato goes in with no resistance.
 Drain out all of the water.
 Do not discard the crushed garlic cloves. (they might even melt)

 - Mash the potatoes with a masher.
 I prefer using a potato masher instead of a proof processor because I like small lumps in my mashed potatoes.

 - Gradually fold all the ingredients together, and don’t overmix.
 You will end up with a gummy texture.
 Make sure the garlic cloves are blended into the mixture.

 - Adjust the seasoning.
 Garnish and serve warm

 - Pommes Puree with Parmesan Cheese and Fresh Chives

 - Warm Red Potatoes with a Butter Garlic Scallion Sauce

 - Sweet Potatoes with Vinaigrette, the perfect side dish